vfarcic/devops26/manuscript/02-intro.md

 PROJECT=[...]
 ```

 Now we're ready to create a GKE cluster with all the tools installed and configured.
 We'll name it `jx-rocks` (`-n`) and let it reside inside the project we just defined (`-p`).
-It'll run inside `us-east1-b` zone (`-z`) and on `n1-standard-2` (2 CPUs and 7.5 GB RAM) machines (`-m`).
+It'll run inside `us-east1` region (`-r`) and on `n1-standard-2` (2 CPUs and 7.5 GB RAM) machines (`-m`).
 Feel free to reduce that to `n1-standard-1` if you're concerned about the cost.
 Since GKE auto-scales nodes automatically, the cluster will scale up if we need more.

 While at the subject of scaling, we'll have a minimum of three nodes (`--min-num-nodes`) and we'll cap it to five (`--max-num-nodes`).